canonical/netplan.io/reference.md

 ``parameters`` (mapping)

 :    Customization parameters for special bridging options.
-Using the
+Time intervals
-     NetworkManager renderer, parameter values for time intervals should be expressed in milliseconds; for the systemd renderer, they should be in seconds unless otherwise specified.
+     may need to be expressed as a number of seconds or milliseconds: the default value type is specified below.
+If necessary, time intervals can be qualified using a time suffix (such as "s" for seconds, "ms" for milliseconds) to allow for more control over its behavior.

      ``ageing-time`` (scalar)
      :    Set the period of time to keep a MAC address in the forwarding database after a packet is received.
+This maps to the AgeingTimeSec= property when the networkd renderer is used.
+If no time suffix is specified, the value will be interpreted as seconds.

      ``priority`` (scalar)
      :    Set the priority value for the bridge.
 This value should be a